tdwyer/cryptboard/README.md

 ---------------------------------------

-Your clipboard has the contents already in a ASCII Armor message format.
+Your clipboard has the contents already in OpenPGP ASCII armor message format.
 There are no more excuses not to encrypt all the tings.
 Privacy is just a click away.

     Ctrl+V or Right-Click select Paste